 Instead, when it comes to choosing the right B2B/SaaS product or technology, they rely on consulting firms, industry influencers, and advisers.

-Technology evaluation and software review networks can put your company on the RFP ‘shortlist’ when large companies are shopping for the product.
+Technology evaluation and software review networks can put your company on the RFP ‘shortlist’ when large companies are looking for products.

 It is much easier to put a better offer than chase the companies that might never buy from you.